TebosBrime/BlitzerNotifier/README.md

 ### Mysql Database
 A Mysql database is needed to ensure that only new points of interest are send.

-The services creates a table called `known_blitzer`.
+The service creates a table called `known_blitzer`.
 It contains all necessary data of a poi (point of interest)

 ### Telegram Bot API
 A Telegram bot is used to send a message to a chat.
 A message is sent if a new poi is found.